Hong Kong protest anthem's online presence fades as govt seeks total ban | Technology

 The government asked anyone who opposes the injunction to contact police by June 21 and provide their name, address, telephone number and identity card number.
 "Glory to Hong Kong", including its various versions, dominated the top 10 in Apple's Hong Kong iTunes Store chart as people rushed to buy the song after the government announced its bid to ban it.

 Overseas Hongkongers have launched a global appeal to radio stations around the world to broadcast the song.
 Radio stations in Australia, France, Ukraine, Denmark and Estonia have played the song.
-Apple, Spotify, KKBOX, Google and "ThomasDGX & HongKongers" did not immediately respond to requests for comment.
+Apple, Spotify, KKBOX and Google did not immediately respond to requests for comment.

 Meta, which owned Facebook and Instagram, has declined to comment.
 Hong Kong does not have its own anthem.
 "Glory to Hong Kong" has been played mistakenly instead of the Chinese national anthem "March of the Volunteers".
 The Asia Rugby Association blamed "a simple human error" for its mistake.